 |Studio Art – 2-D Design *£||EDEA 1XX||6|

 |Studio Art – 3-D Design *£||EDEA 1XX||6|

 * = A maximum of 6 credits is awarded for Studio Arts courses.

 ~ = A maximum of 7 credits is awarded for Calculus courses.

 ⱡ = A maximum of 8 credits is awarded for Physics courses.
+Partial credit is not awarded for Physics 1 or 2, both must be completed to receive credit and/or exemption.
 Engineering students who have received credit for PHYS 101 and PHYS 102 will not be required to complete PHYS 131 or PHYS 142.

 ¥ = Credits for these courses will NOT count towards the maximum of 18 credits for non-Science/Mathematics AP credits granted by the Faculty of Science.